Aaron Judge Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 11th in the league.
+- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks ninth in the league.

-- The Mariners have a 3.65 team ERA that ranks third among all league pitching staffs.
+- The Mariners' 3.73 team ERA ranks seventh among all MLB pitching staffs.

-- Mariners pitchers combine to surrender 44 home runs (0.8 per game), the first-fewest in baseball.
+- Mariners pitchers combine to give up the fewest home runs in baseball (47 total, 0.9 per game).

-- In his last time out on Friday against the Oakland Athletics, the righty tossed eight innings, allowing two earned runs while surrendering three hits.
+- The righty last appeared on Saturday against the Pittsburgh Pirates, when he threw 4 2/3 innings, allowing seven earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.